grdddj/done-for-today/plan.md

 # Tomorrow

 Translations
-- embed fonts into the translations blob
+- fix the bootloader/boardloader build issues with translations

 ---